c-hudson/muddler/README.md

 ```
 # Installation
 ```
+   Download muddler:
+      For the easy of installation, the muddler perl script is packaged together as an executable for linux and windows.
+Using these packages is only ment for ease of installation.

+      Download executable
+         download pl_muddler for linux or
+         download pw_muddler for windows

+      or

-   Download the muddler perl script
+      Download perl script "muddler" perl script and install required perl
+         a. download muddler script
-   Install required perl modules
+         b.
+Install required perl modules.
-      muddler will tell you what modules are missing and how to install them if on a linux/deb system. chmod u+x muddler
+            muddler will tell you what modules are missing

+   chmod u+x muddler
    ./muddler <options>